akaadream/Foster.ImGUI/README.md

 ## Installation

-The easiest solution to add Foster.ImGUI into your project is using NuGeT:
+The easiest solution to add Foster.ImGUI into your project is using NuGeT: https://www.nuget.org/packages/FosterImGUI/1.0.1
 ```
-dotnet add package FosterImGUI --version 1.0.0
+dotnet add package FosterImGUI --version 1.0.1
 ```

 Or you can install it by cloning the repository, adding the .csproj to your solution and adding it as a project reference.

-> Note that this library is only compatible using the refactored version of Foster (.NET9 and SDL3).

 ## Usage